Deadline: November 15 (Apply via Early Decision I or Early Action I)

 - Full-tuition based on the tuition rates of the student’s first year.
 The same amount is awarded each consecutive year and does not cover the cost of a tuition increase.
 Students are eligible for up to four years of undergraduate tuition; five years if the student is in the architecture program.

-- Camras Scholars are expected to make meaningful contributions to the campus and the Illinois Tech community in three focus areas we call the Camras Pillars: service, leadership, and professional development and research.
-Visit the Camras scholars program website to learn more about the Camras Scholars program.
+- Camras Scholars are expected to make meaningful contributions to the campus and the Illinois Tech community in three focus areas known as the Camras Pillars: leadership, research, and service.

 How to Apply